University of St. Thomas (Minnesota): Daniel C. Gainey Conference Center (Owatonna)

 As announced on May 15, 2014, the Daniel C. Gainey Conference Center was to be sold to Meridian Behavioral Health, LLC, with a plan to convert it to a treatment facility for addiction and behavioral disorders.
 The deal closed in August 2014.
 The deal included the entire 180-acre property and all the buildings except the Winton Guest House, which was designed by architect Frank Gehry.
 St. Thomas then sold the house at auction and it was moved from the site.

 Bernardi (Rome)

 Since 1999, the University of St. Thomas has been the only U.S. university to have a formal affiliation with the Pontifical University of St. Thomas Aquinas (Angelicum).

 Academics

-Each year, the university awards almost 2,500 degrees, including five different bachelor's degrees (B.A., B.M., B.S., B.S.M.E. and B.S.E.E.).
+Each year, the university awards almost 2,500 degrees, including five different bachelor's degrees (B.A., B.M., B.S., B.S.M.E., and B.S.E.E.).
 It has 88 major fields at the undergraduate level, with 59 minor fields of study and seven preprofessional programs.
-At the graduate and professional level, the university offers 41 master's degrees, 2 education specialist degree, 1 juris doctor, and 5 doctorates.
+At the graduate and professional level, the university offers 41 master's degrees, 2 education specialist degrees, 1 juris doctor, and 5 doctorates.